ruveeha33/NuclearShield/README.md

     MONITOR --> SURI["Suricata-Style Evidence"]
 ```

+NuclearShield preserves the relationship between evidence, analysis, correlation, explanation, reporting, monitoring, and human review.

 > [!NOTE]
-> The workflow is evidence-driven.
-Findings are derived from uploaded or synthetic evidence and remain subject to human interpretation and verification.
+> Findings are produced from uploaded or synthetic evidence.
+They remain subject to human interpretation and independent verification.

 ---

 # What NuclearShield Does

-NuclearShield turns passive defensive evidence into a structured assurance workflow.
+NuclearShield turns passive defensive evidence into a structured cybersecurity assurance workflow.

 It is designed to answer: